 So what do we do when the data doesn't require any sentiment to be assigned?

 We've added a new colour, blue.
-This change first appeared last year in our iOS app, and after great feedback it's now graduated to all dashboards.
+This change first appeared last year in our mobile app, and after great feedback it's now graduated to all dashboards.

 Adding context can really help when communicating multiple metrics from multiple sources, so improving the way we display widget titles is very important.
 We’ve removed restrictions on title casing and reduced the font weight to improve the readability of widget titles.
 A small step, but one that affords us the opportunity to make bigger improvements in the future.